navindu-ds/T20-Cricket-Score-Predictor/README.md

 ## General Predictor Version

 This model was designed to allow an easily deployable model to be used as an web application.
-For this purpose a generalized model using all available data was used to form thw model.
+For this purpose a generalized model using all available data was used to form the model.

 ## Pro Predictor version